Multidisciplinary BA in Jewish Studies

 Why join the Multidisciplinary Department of Jewish Studies?

-Our multidisciplinary program, taught entirely in English, offers four main concentrations in which students have a choice of introductory and advanced-level courses.
+Our multidisciplinary program, which is taught entirely in English, offers four main concentrations in which students have a choice of introductory and advanced-level courses.
 These are Bible, Jewish History, Jewish Philosophy, and Land of Israel Studies and Archaeology.
 The program also includes a wide variety of electives from other departments in the Faculty of Jewish Studies, such as Talmud, Hebrew and Semitic Languages, Hebrew Literature, Yiddish and Ladino, Jewish Art, and Middle Eastern Studies.
 The department allows students to create individualized curricula, which best reflect their interests within the field of Jewish Studies.
 See below for a list of suggested “Courses and Descriptions”.

-The Department also offers an honors program called “Cramim”, taught in Hebrew, which is open to candidates with particularly high scores.
+The Department also offers an honors program called “Cramim”, taught in Hebrew, which is open to candidates with very high scores.
 Interested candidates are invited to contact the department.

 Jewish Studies include a vast array of different topics, creating a multi-faceted mosaic of traditions, which together form the foundations of our civilization.
 In an increasingly complex world, the ability to handle different fields of knowledge and different ways of thinking is an invaluable asset.
 Our graduates are welcome everywhere that embraces critical thinking, evaluating and integrating texts, processes, and relationships.